HomeTroubleshootingAC Running But Not Cooling: Causes, Fixes & When to Call a Pro

 4. Open blocked vents and returns

-Make sure furniture, rugs, or storage aren't covering supply vents or return grilles.
+Blocked vents are a common reason Florida homes feel warm even when the AC is running — make sure furniture, rugs, or storage aren't covering supply vents or return grilles.

 5. Reset the unit — once

-Thermostat off, breaker off, wait 5–30 minutes, then back on.
+If none of the checks above restored cool air, a single reset clears minor faults in Florida AC control boards — thermostat off, breaker off, wait 5–30 minutes, then back on.
 Reset only once; if the breaker trips again, stop and call a technician.

 Why Your AC Cools but Your Florida Home Still Feels Humid